In this article you will find:

 There are several respected sources you can check to find canine nutritional requirements.
 The National Research Council (NRC) publishes nutrient profiles for dogs (and cats) for various life stages.
 You can find their nutrient profile tables on various sites but we like to use the tables from the Merck Veterinary Manual.

 The Association of American Feed Control Officials (AAFCO) also publishes dog and cat nutrient profiles for adult maintenance and reproduction.
 You can also find these tables on the Merck Veterinary Manual site.
 We have provided these tables in an Appendix at the back of this book.

-As with any animal, dogs will require different nutrient amounts at different life stages.
-Calorie requirements for dogs will differ depending on the dog’s size, how active he is, whether he is neutered, his age, and other factors.
 However, there are certain basic nutrients that your dog needs to survive: amino acids from proteins, fatty acids and carbohydrates, vitamins, minerals, and water.
 Before you say that dogs don’t need carbohydrates, keep reading.
 Technically speaking, humans don’t need them either, but they play a role in our nutrition.